 Finally, even if Fornax's apparent orbit today suggests relative tidal isolation, its orbit and tidal field may have been rather different in the past, especially if it was pre-processed inside an infalling group \citep{lux10}.

 In this paper, we set out to test whether the inferred dark matter density in Fornax can be reproduced in a $\Lambda{\rm CDM}$ cosmological $N$-body hydrodynamics simulation in which dwarf galaxies do not form cores.
 In Section~\ref{sec2}, we briefly describe our suite of simulations.
 In Section~\ref{sec3}, we identify appropriate analogues of Fornax given its dynamical mass, luminosity, star-formation history and the most recent orbital constraints from {\it Gaia}.
 In Section~\ref{sec4}, we analyse the formation pathways of the Fornax analogues and compare their inner densities to that inferred for Fornax.
-In Section~\ref{sec5}, we discuss the significance of our results for the core-cusp problem in Fornax.
-Finally, in Section~\ref{sec6} we present our conclusions.
+In Section~\ref{sec5}, we outline the possible limitations of our model for the tidally-induced reduction in the central density of Fornax.
+In Section~\ref{sec6}, we discuss the significance of our results for the core-cusp problem in Fornax.
+Finally, in Section~\ref{sec7} we present our conclusions.